zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-298_840.md

 # Thinking about the mind-action connection of project management state
 - Going over all the tree-structured nodes and mental gantt charts in your head of various projects, either occupational, or personal, after a while, i.e. 15 minutes, everything will come to a singularity, at this point, the brain will be able to manage all those process in a clear and logical manner
   - How to reduce the time of entering this state?
+  - 2021/10/26: WTF?
+This should be the norm
 - Entering this state has sacrifices, your body will enter a chronic depleting state, regular health check management required

 # Structuring and Mobility
 - Transform chaos to the building blocks in a day
 - Group the high-chaos task together for multi-tasking

+# 2021/10/26
+- Some major changes imminent, mindset shift and adjustments required, more advanced project management skills required
+- Operation skills requires proactive, delicated social interactions, which poses greater challenge due to your innate psychological structure
+  - Short-term memory & Sensory | Feeling demanding tasks
+    - Pre-built mental structure can compensate intellectual deficiency
+  - MOMENTUM is KEY